 Durability

-The Diamondback lives up to Vortex’ reputation for durable design.
-The tube is engineered from anodized aluminum, with a one piece design that can take some abuse.
+The Diamondback lives up to Vortex’s reputation for durable design.
+The tube is engineered from anodized aluminum and has a one-piece design that can take some abuse.

 It’s also argon-purged, with O-ring seals to prevent air transfer.
 I didn’t have any issues with condensation.